dabeaz-course/practical-python/Notes/03_Program_organization/03_Error_checking.md

     raise
 ```

-It allows you to take action (e.g. logging) and pass the error on to the caller.
+This allows you to take action (e.g. logging) and pass the error on to
+the caller.

 ### Exception Best Practices